-- The collection of cash from the sale of goods and services to distributors in Europe, the Middle East, Africa and Asia as represented by Australia and Asia Pacific (USD) accounts receivable usually occur well after agreed payment terms. - Debtors in the 90-day column are approximately 5.1% (2018: 6.7%) of the total debtors outstanding in the current year.
-The Company does not consider these accounts receivable to be at risk of non-payment. - The collection of cash from the sale of goods and services in the Europe-based business, which is primarily via distributors into Europe and Asia typically occurs after agreed payment terms.
-Debtors in the 90-day column for European Entities represent only 7.4% (2018: 15.8%) of all debtors owed to this business.
+- The collection of cash from the sale of goods and services to distributors in Europe, the Middle East, Africa and Asia as represented by Australia and Asia Pacific (USD) accounts receivable usually occur well after agreed payment terms. - Debtors in the 90-day column are approximately 60.3% (2019: 5.1%) of the total debtors outstanding in the current year.
+The Company does not consider these accounts receivable to be at risk of non-payment but they have aged considerably as a result of the effects of the COVID-19 pandemic, particularly in China. - The collection of cash from the sale of goods and services in the Europe-based business, which is primarily via distributors into Europe and Asia typically occurs after agreed payment terms.
+Debtors in the 90-day column for European Entities represent 8.1% (2019: 7.4%) of all debtors owed to this business, again reflecting delays in payment as a result of COVID-19.
+The Group sees this as a timing issue and expects full recoverability of the amounts owing.